turbot/steampipe-mod-aws-compliance/cis_compute_service_v100/docs/cis_compute_service_v100_4_5.md

 ### From the Console:

-1. Login to the AWS console using https://console.aws.amazon.com/lambda/
+1. Login to the AWS console using https://console.aws.amazon.com/lambda/.
 2. In the left column, under `AWS Lambda`, click `Functions`.
 3. Under `Function name` click on the name of the function that you want to change/update.
-4. Click the `Configuration` tab
+4. Click the `Configuration` tab.
 5. Under General configuration on the left column, click `Permissions`.
 6. Under the `Execution role` section, click `Edit`.
-7. Scroll down to `Execution role`
+7. Scroll down to `Execution role`.

 To use an existing IAM role
 ```